Group urges federal govt to stamp out gas flaring in Niger Delta | TODAY.NG

-The government has been called upon to expedite action to stamp out gas flaring in the Niger Delta Region as this will mitigate its health-related effects on the hostcommunities, and create jobs for the youths which will eradicatehostilities in the region caused mainly by lack of employment opportunities.
+The Federal Government has been called upon to expedite action to stamp out gas flaring in the Niger Delta Region as this will mitigate its health-related effects on the host communities, and create jobs for the youths which will eradicate hostilities in the region caused mainly by lack of employment opportunities.

 This was contained in a communiqué issued at the end of the 8th Annual Conference of Centre for Peace and Environmental Justice (CEPEJ) with the theme “Sustainable Security and Environment in the Niger Delta: A Key to Nigeria Development” held at University of Benin, Benin City, Edo State.